 For Motor Trade policies, the address shown on the licence should match the policy address.

-If you are sending multiple driving licences, please kindly edit the filenames of the backs of photocards to include the driver’s name or initials so we can easily identify them and match them to the correct front of card.
+We will also need a copy of the back of the driving licence.
+If you are sending multiple driving licences, please edit the filenames of the backs of photocards to include the driver’s name or initials so we can identify them correctly.

 For Northern Ireland driving licences, please use: https://www.nidirect.gov.uk/services/view-or-share-your-ni-driving-licence-information